iamrps1/CloudNative_WebApplication/README.md

 SmartGrades is a cloud based platform designed for secure development and deployment of the software.It contains an automated CI/CD pipeline that integrates the continuous security scanning with Sonarqube and Synk.

+## Project Content
+This project is divided into two layers:
+* **Application Layer**: It contains both Frontend components(HTML/CSS/JavaScript/React) and Backend component(Nextjs).
+They are used to make the server for the project and storing the database in it securely.
+* **Cloud Infrastructure and Deployment Layer**: it contains all the infrastructure and deployment tools for storing data securely, solving security issues and automation for the security.
+And Route 53 DNS for using the local user name for the website.

 # Technology Used
 * **Frontend(HTML/CSS/JavaScript/React)** : Creates the applications UI.
 * **Backend(Next.js)**: It processes the grading logic and connects the databases, nextjs allows to create the server side api endpoints and also used for SSR(Server Side Rendering).